chichizhang0510/Programming-Notes/Programming Building Blocks/Programming_Building_Blocks.md

 }
 ```

-As complexity analysis is not the focus of this note, we briefly mention it here.
+As complexity analysis is not the focus here, we briefly mention it here.
-- Bubble Sort is in-place, with constant extra space, so the space complexity is O(1).
+- Bubble Sort is in-place, with constant extra space, so the space complexity is $O(1)$.
-- Due to the two layers of loop, the time complexity is O(n^2).
+- Due to the two layers of loop, the time complexity is $O(n^2)$.
 The following table summarizes the complexity of comparisons and swaps.
 The best case corresponds to the case where the input array is already sorted in non-decreasing order, and the worst case is where the input array is sorted but in non-increasing order.

 | Metric      | Best Case    | Average Case | Worst Case |
 | ----------- | ------------ | ------------ | ---------- |